 Schloss Hellbrunn is one of the fun historical places in Salzburg for children specifically because of its trick fountains.
 This palace was built by one of the Prince-Archbishops of Salzburg in the early 17th century by the same architect who built Salzburg Cathedral.

-On a hot day, the Schloss Hellbrun water fountains are just the thing to keep kids happy.
+On a hot day, the Schloss Hellbrun water fountains is one of the best things to do in Salzburg.
 This particular Prince-Archbishop had a juvenile sense of humour and lots of money to indulge his whims.
 The palace grounds have grottos, fountains and even a water-powered theater.

 The Prince-Archibishop created trick fountains and water jets which when operational would spray his guests with water.
 He would stay dry, of course.
 All his guests would have to grin and bear it.